How Much Do Granite Countertops Cost?

 |High End||$140 – $200|

-When considering your material for countertop installation, granite countertops are becoming as valued as marble countertops, and having it installed will increase the resale value of homes for many owners.
+When considering natural stone for your countertop installation, granite is becoming as valued as marble countertops, and having it installed will increase the resale value of homes for many owners.

 Cost To Install Granite Countertops

-The average cost to install granite countertops is $2,185 to $4,280 in a medium-sized kitchen with 27 square feet of counter space.
+The total cost of installation for granite countertops is $2,185 to $4,280 in a medium-sized kitchen with 27 square feet of counter space.
 Depending on the level of granite you select, you will likely spend between $50 and $200 per square foot for both materials and labor or an average of $93 per square foot installed.

 Granite Installation Cost Breakdown

-To provide ample space and overhang, your countertops should be a minimum of 24 inches deep.
+Your countertops should be a minimum of 24 inches deep to provide ample space and overhang.
 An average kitchen countertop surface is 160 inches wide and 24 inches deep, which comes out to around 27 square feet of space.
 Here are the average installation costs for that amount of countertop space:

 |Granite||$45 – $85/SF||$1,215 – $2,295|